nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 Architecture of the Kubernetes Cluster
 #######################################

-For simplification, for that workshop, we use the Azure Kubernetes Service aka AKS.
+For simplification, for that workshop, the Azure Kubernetes Service aka AKS is used.
+But all the labs and setups of that workshop work with any K8S distribution.

     .. note::
-        | The goal of the workshop is not to learn how to install NGINX+ as an Ingress Controller.
+        | The goal of the workshop is not to learn how to install NGINX+ as an Ingress Controller (NIC).
         | So to gain time, we have already done the installation (see `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_ for step by step).